-So no surprise then that so many Americans expected Schwarzkopf to charge on to Bagdad and take Saddam out.
+So no surprise then that so many Americans expected Schwarzkopf to charge on to Baghdad and take Saddam out.
 Senator Bob Kerrey (Dem.
 NE) didn’t mince words: “People in Nebraska want this guy dead.”
 With U.S. soldiers back home and Saddam still doing his Saddam thing, many asked, “What was the point, why go to war if we weren’t going to finish the job?”
-By 1992, over two-thirds of Americans, in another poll, had concluded that Desert Storm was not even a military victory.
+By 1992, over two-thirds of Americans had concluded, per another poll, that Desert Storm was not even a military victory.

 In short, Desert Storm victory parades would be the high point of Bush’s first four years and one year later a tax increase – remember his campaign pledge, “Read my lips, no new taxes” – would finish him off as a one-termer, leaving Saddam as one more thorny item on Bill Clinton’s to-do list.
 How did Bush go wrong?

 In a word, politics.
 Bush’s decisions both to go to war and then end it in haste were driven by his poll numbers and the upcoming November 1992 presidential election.
 All the rest was window dressing.

 As William J. Crowe, Chairman of Joint Chiefs from 1985 to 1989, revealed to Bob Woodward, “[M]uch of the discussion at National Security Council meetings was political, decisions were made based on their likely impact on the Congress, the media and public opinion, and the focus was on managing the reaction.”